-I met a business associate recently and she mentioned that she loved our story.
+I met with a business associate a while back and she mentioned that she loved our start-up story.
 We agreed that I should probably tell it more often.
 Staci said it should be on our website.

 My business card has a picture that usually gets quite a reaction from people who have not known me for a long time.
 Here’s a little history and the story of how CrossFit Cleveland came about and why.